Last Updated on December 31, 2021 by Greg Head

 Most of the models on the [easyazon_link keywords=”Scottevest” locale=”US” tag=”gogreentravel-20″]Scottevest[/easyazon_link] site seem to be taller and skinnier than the average person I know.

 But, the Molly Jacket looks great on both Kimberly (who is 5’ 3”) and me (I’m 5’ 6”).

 I love the belt because it makes the jacket a little more fitted than most jackets are.

-Most high-quality jackets are several hundred dollars, but the Molly Jacket is only $175.
-That means that I have more money for buying plane tickets.
+Most high-quality jackets are several hundred dollars, but the Molly Jacket is less than $200.

 The Molly Jacket has 17 pockets (seventeen!).
 They include:

 - sunglasses pocket (with built-in cleaning cloth)

 - digital camera pocket and memory card pocket

 - pocket for your earbuds, which can be wired through the jacket